GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-super-apps/index.md

 ## Welcome to mini apps

-When you look at the applications on your phone, you probably have specific apps for specific tasks.
+When you look at applications on your phone, you probably have specific apps for specific tasks.
 You might have a banking app.
 You might have an app for buying public transit tickets.
 Likely you have an app for getting directions, etc. In this post, I introduce you to the concept of a different kind of app, namely mini apps, sometimes also referred to as mini programs or applets.
 I first